John Crowell (Alabama politician)

 Joseph John Crowell (September 18, 1780 – June 25, 1846) was born in Halifax County, North Carolina.
 He was educated locally.
 In the War of 1812, he helped to recruit a regiment and was commissioned as a colonel.
 He moved to Alabama in 1815, serving as Congressional Delegate from the Alabama Territory.
 In the election of 1818, he became the first member of the House of Representatives from the new state of Alabama.
 When he retired after one term in 1821, President James Monroe appointed him the United States Indian agent to the Creek Indians.
 He died at Fort Mitchell, Alabama in 1846.

+The interpreter, scout, and plantation owner Paddy Carr was his foster son.

+Crowell operated a racetrack at Coweta town, where plantation owners like James Jackson raced their thoroughbreds.